neil-data/envGUARD/README.md

 Secret leaks into Git are one of the most common, preventable security incidents in software development — a misconfigured `.gitignore`, a key pasted into a tracked file, or a commit made before anyone double-checks what's staged.
 Existing scanners such as Gitleaks and TruffleHog are excellent, but they're built for CI pipelines and security teams, not the moment right before a developer runs `git commit`.

 EnvGuard fills that gap: a single lightweight CLI, installed in seconds, that catches secrets before they ever leave your machine — and, uniquely, keeps `.env` and `.env.example` in sync so a team never loses time to a missing environment variable.
+With v0.5.0, that same protection now extends into CI/CD pipelines and pull requests.

 ---